ramoneeza/Rop.Dapper.ContribEx9/Readme.md

-﻿# Rop.Dapper.ContribEx
+﻿# Rop.Dapper.ContribEx9

 Features
 --------

-Rop.Dapper.ContribEx includes a DapperHelperExtend class to access to hidden information about classes and their attributes.
+Rop.Dapper.ContribEx9 includes a DapperHelperExtend class to access to hidden information about classes and their attributes.

-Rop.Dapper.ContribEx adds more helper methods for inserting, getting, updating and deleting records.
+Rop.Dapper.ContribEx9 adds more helper methods for inserting, getting, updating and deleting records.

 ## DapperHelperExtend